-Bleeding in the mouth is generally caused by mouth sores, gum (periodontal) disease, or by a low platelet count (cells that help the blood to clot).
+Bleeding in the mouth is generally caused by mouth sores, gum (periodontal) disease, or by a low platelet count (cells that help the blood clot).
 Low platelet counts can be a side effect of chemo or radiation treatment.
-This is usually a short-term problem.
+This is usually a short-term problem (if the platelet count is low, see the section called “Blood counts”).
 Cancers that affect the blood-forming system, such as leukemia, can also cause a drop in platelets.
-A person with low platelets may bleed easily.
-Everyday actions such as brushing or flossing teeth can cause bleeding (if platelet count is low, see the section called "Blood counts").
+A person with low platelet levels might bleed easily.
+Everyday actions such as brushing or flossing teeth can cause bleeding.
 Side effects of chemo or radiation can include dryness in the mouth or small mouth ulcers, which can bleed.

 What to look for

 - Blood or bruises in mouth (from or on the gums, tongue, etc.)

 - Rash or bright red pinpoint-sized dots on tongue, under tongue, on roof of mouth, and/or on inside of cheeks

 What the patient can do

 - Rinse your mouth gently with ice water every 2 hours.